gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 To uninstall OpenOCD from a Windows machine, use the `openocd-uninstall.exe` program.

-On OS X and GNU/Linux, the GNU ARM Eclipse OpenOCD install folder is self-contained and removing it is enough for completely removing the application.
+On macOS and GNU/Linux, the GNU ARM Eclipse OpenOCD install folder is self-contained and removing it is enough for completely removing the application.

 ## Test

 A simple test is performed by the script at the end, by launching the executable to check if all shared/dynamic libraries are correctly used.

 For a true test you need to first install the package and then run the program form the final location.
-For example on OS X the output should look like:
+For example on macOS the output should look like:

     $ /Applications/GNU\ ARM\ Eclipse/OpenOCD/bin/openocd --version
     GNU ARM Eclipse 64-bits Open On-Chip Debugger 0.8.0-00022-g2628c74 (2015-01-15-20:44)